Economic Monitor Georgia

 Special issues

-- Electricity sector.
-Ambitious plans for expansion, but implementation challenges
+- Electricity sector: Ambitious plans for expansion, but implementation challenges

-- Electricity market liberalisation.
-Voluntary market opening, but very limited trading activity
+- Electricity market liberalisation: Voluntary market opening, but very limited trading activity